or-fusion/pyomo_simplemodel/doc/index.rst

 .. sidebar:: SimpleModel vs Pyomo

     SimpleModel is not meant to serve as a replacement for Pyomo, which supports a much richer set of modeling components than simple objectives and constraints.
-In particular, Pyomo's **Block** component supports the expression of hierarchical models with nested structure, while SimpleModel only supports a simple, non-hierarchical optimization problems.
+In particular, Pyomo's **Block** component supports the expression of structured and hierarchical models, while SimpleModel only supports simple, unstructured optimization problems.

 ============ ===== ============